The Problem

 Question

-Why don’t I just say what the the distraction is: grief?
-The grief from the loss of the momentum caused by the end of whatever I was just doing,
+Why don’t I just say what the the distraction is?
+It’s grief.
+The grief from the loss of momentum caused by the end of whatever I was just doing,

 Answer

 Because grief would not be a distraction if it went away instantly.
-While grief is brief, like all emotion, it keeps coming back in waves that don’t go away instantly.
-Therefore, it distracts me from focusing on my true response.
-Thus, the distraction is not the grief, it’s the delay in the pleasure of getting it over with in the instant I have to transition, that is, change, my focus to externalizing my true response.
-My high pain of failing to ignore that delay compels me to fix the pain.
-But I must not give in.
-I have to train myself to suffer that pain through that instant by mechanically focusing on externalizing my true response.
-Tall order.
+While grief is brief, like all emotion, it keeps coming back in waves.
+While I’m feeling the grief, I’m distracted into checking how long it’s lasting.
+As a result, the distraction is not the grief.
+It’s the delay in the pleasure of getting it over with.
+That delay occurs in the instant I have to transition, that is, change, my focus, from forming my true response to externalizing it.